septynade/septynade/README.md

 ---

 I'm an English Literature graduate turned web developer based in Bogor, Indonesia.
-I wrote my first line of code back in 2016, and in the middle of 2019 I was convinced that I could become a professional developer, or I will die trying.
-I have a profound interest in Tech, Language, Culture, and everything in its orbit.
-I believe becoming a developer will oblige me to keep learning and I like learning!
-I'm currently seeking an opportunity to join a team that will allow me to utilize my abilities and continue learning.
+I first dabbled with code on FreeCodeCamp in 2016, and in the middle of 2019 after reading and listening to just a "few" success stories, I was convinced that I could become a professional developer.
+Since then, I have been continuously learning via courses and any other sources I could access, with a goal in mind; to become a reliable developer.

 - 🌱 I’m currently learning: React.js
 - 📫 How to reach me: septynade@gmail.com